Positive Semidefinite Matrix Supermartingales: Backward PSD Submartingales

 implying that $\Pr (E) \le \tr( \mA^{-1/2} \Exp (\mY_N \id_E ) \mA^{-1/2} )$. \end{proof}

-Next, we illustrate how \cref{thm:matdoob} remains valid even without assuming that the process $\{ \mY_n \}$ starts at $n=0$ --- or starts at all; it is applicable even if $\{ \mY_n \}$ is indexed on $n \in \{ \dots, -2, -1, 0 ,1, \dots, N \}$.
-We formalize this by considering a \emph{backward} filtration $\{ \cG_n \}$, i.e., $ \cG_0 \supseteq \cG_1 \supseteq \dots $, and an adapted \emph{backward} submartingale $\{ \mY_n \}$, i.e., $\mY_n$ is $\cG_{n}$-measurable and $\Exp[ \mY_n | \cG_{n+1} ] \matge \mY_{n+1}$, while keeping the time indices $n \ge 0$.
-This, in the scalar regime, sets the stage for the \emph{backward} Ville's inequality which has been shown equivalent to the (forward) Doob's inequality (hence the duality between Ville's and Doob's inequality; see the second proof of Theorem 2 in \cite{manole2023martingale}), for which we have the following matrix version.
+The backward Ville's inequality comes from the idea that Doob's inequality remains valid even without assuming that time starts at $n=0$ --- or that it starts \emph{at all}.
+In the scalar regime, this idea proves the backward Ville's inequality \eqref{eqn:bvi} and proves that it is equivalent to the (forward) Doob's inequality (hence the ``duality'' between Ville's and Doob's inequality; see the second proof of Theorem 2 in \cite{manole2023martingale}).